blockchainamm/blockchainamm/README.md

 ## I'm a application and software engineer 💻 and travel enthusisat 📸!

-I enjoy the entire process of find insights from data and developing innovative software applications.
-I am passionate to find innovative solutions in projects involving data science, ML models, data engineering and cloud based applications.
+I enjoy the entire process of finding insights from data and developing innovative software applications.
+I am passionate about the pursuit of reaching effective solutions in projects involving data science, ML models, data engineering and cloud based applications.
 To put it shortly, I enjoy the challenge until I reach the end goal and strive to always improve.\
 My process in a nutshell : Build, document, test, deploy, optimise previous steps - Rinse and Repeat and making IT happen!

 ## 🔭 I’m currently working on projects involving